ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-intro.md

 `cc-backend` is threaded and therefore profits from multiple cores.
 Enough memory is required to hold the metric data cache.
 For most setups 128GB should be enough.
-You can set an upper limit for the memory capacity used b ythe internal metric in-memory cache.
+You can set an upper limit for the memory capacity used by the internal metric in-memory cache.
 It is possible to run it in a virtual machine.
 For best performance the `./var` folder of `cc-backend` which contains the sqlite